goauthentik/authentik/website/integrations/services/awx-tower/index.md

 }
 ```

 `x509cert` is the certificate configured in authentik.
-Remove the `--BEGIN CERTIFICATE--` and `--END CERTIFICATE--` headers, and enter the certificate as a single continuous string.
+Remove the `--BEGIN CERTIFICATE--` and `--END CERTIFICATE--` headers, and then enter the certificate as a single continuous string.